 Book Your Beltane Fire Festival Break

-Tickets for the Beltane are on sale now.
+Tickets for the Beltane will be on sale through the Beltane Fire Society website soon.
 (Please bear in mind that the festival is aimed at over 18s).

 At Parliament House Hotel we are the perfect choice for your Beltane Fire Festival accommodation.
 We are located at the foot of Calton Hill, where the event takes place.
 So, you can walk to the festival in around five minutes.
 And we have a fantastic Spring Offer and Pre-Theatre Menu for you to take advantage of.